uptane/uptane-standard/README.md

 Links to the Standard (from outside the Standard) should point to the latest rendered released version.
 It is preferred to link by section name, not number, as the numbers tend to change more than the names.
 Internal links within the Standard should use the standard cross-link syntax.

-Links to the Deployment Considerations should point to the [deployed web pages](https://uptane.github.io/deployment-considerations/index.html).
+Links to the Deployment Best Practices should point to the [deployed web pages](https://uptane.github.io/deployment-considerations/index.html).

 ## Building/rendering the document